Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life, but I will confess his name before my Father, and before his angels - Rev 3."

 Jemima Ann was born in 1850 to Robert Walker, a chemist and painter and later a barrister and Justice of The Peace, and his wife Ann Wright.
-In 1851, one year old Jemima can be found living with her parents and her uncle John Higgs and aunt Jemima G Higgs.
-Sadly young Jemima was to pass away from a short illness before the next census was taken.
+In 1851, one year old Jemima can be found living with her parents and her uncle John Higgs and aunt Jemima G Higgs in Maidenhead High Street.
+Sadly, young Jemima was to pass away from a short illness before the next census was taken.

-Robert Walker was born in Worcestershire in 1822 to Robert Walker and his wife Mary Ann Curtis Cullern.
+Robert Walker was born in Dudley, Worcestershire on 22 January 1822 to Robert Walker, and his wife Mary Ann Curtis Cullern.
 In 1841 Robert is an apprentice chemist and has moved to Maidenhead where he is living with his brother-in-law John Higgs, a chemist in Maidenhead's High Street.
+In 1847 Robert married Ann Wright, daughter of Murrel Wright of Sunninghill Berkshire, and his wife Mary Grace, in Maidenhead Berkshire.

 Robert was also a preacher for the Wesleyan Methodist churches in Maidenhead and Cookham Rise and in 1865 he wrote a book entitled, A Collection of Favourite Hymns used by the Wesleyan Methodist Sabbath & Day Schools, of which Robert was superintendent.

-1881 sees Robert's occupation listed as magistrate and local preacher.
+The 1881 Census sees Robert's occupation listed as magistrate and local preacher.

-In 1891 the widowed Ann has moved to Wargrave to live with her sister Elizabeth Wright, before her own death in 1898.
-Both Robert and Ann were interred in a vault beneath the Methodist church in Maidenhead High Street along with their daughter Jemima
+In 1891 the widowed Ann has moved to Wargrave to live with her sister Elizabeth Wright, before her own death in 1896.
+Both Robert and Ann were interred in a vault beneath the Methodist church in Maidenhead High Street along with their daughter Jemima.
+The Maindehead Advertiser reported on Ann's funeral on 22nd July 1896:

-On 14th June 1830, Robert Walker Snr died and Mary Ann became a widow.
-It was this that prompted her to move back to Maidenhead from Dudley to be closer to her son Robert and step brother John Higgs.
-On 28th June 1835 Mary Ann became the teacher of the Methodist Sunday School.
-On 9th November 1838 Mary Ann married Rev Richard Treffry at Hoxton London, where she lived with her new husband until 1833 when upon his retirement due to illness they moved back to Maidenhead.
+On 14th June 1830, Robert Walker Snr died, and Mary Ann became a widow.
+It was this that prompted her to move back to Maidenhead from Dudley to be closer to her son Robert and stepbrother John Higgs.
+On 28th June 1835 Mary Ann became the teacher at the Methodist Sunday School.
+On 9th November 1838 Mary Ann married Rev Richard Treffry, at Hoxton London, where she lived with her new husband until 1833 when upon his retirement due to illness they moved back to Maidenhead.
 Rev Treffry suffered greatly with sickness from 1833 until his death on 18th September 1842.
-Mary Ann continued to be active in the Wesleyan Methodist community and completed man works for charity until her death from illness on 16th December 1864.
-Mary Ann Treffry was interred in the family vault beneath the Methodist church in Maidenhead High Street, next to the remains of her grand-daughter Jemima.
+Mary Ann continued to be active in the Wesleyan Methodist community and completed many works for charity until her death from illness on 16th December 1864.
+Mary Ann Treffry was interred in the family vault beneath the Methodist church in Maidenhead High Street, next to the remains of her grand-daughter Jemima, her son Robert and his wife Ann.

 In 1866 her relative James A Macdonald complied Mary Ann's memoirs into a book entitled Heavenward: Memorials of Mrs M. A. C. Treffry of Maidenhead.

 John Higg was born in Maidenhead on 29th June 1800 to John Higgs and his wife Ann Cullern.
 John marries Jemima Griffin Walker on 10th December 1827.
-In 1841 John Higgs is a Chemist living and working in Maidenhead High Street. at the time of the 1841 Census, his sisters second husband Rev Richard Treffry is living with John and Jemima.
-1851 and John and Jemima have moved in with their nephew/step brother Robert Walker.
-John's occupations is now listed as magistrate, chemist and postmaster. in 1861, 6 years before John's death the family is now living at Castle Hill Villa on St Mark's Road, Maidenhead.
-John is now listed as a Justice of the Peace and local wesleyan preacher.
+In 1841 John Higgs is a Chemist living and working in Maidenhead High Street. at the time of the 1841 Census, his sister's second husband Rev Richard Treffry is living with John and Jemima.
+1851 and John and Jemima have moved in with their nephew/stepbrother Robert Walker.
+John's occupations are listed as magistrate, chemist, and postmaster. in 1861, 6 years before John's death, the family are living at Castle Hill Villa, St Mark's Road, Maidenhead.
+John is listed as a Justice of the Peace and local Wesleyan preacher.
 John Higgs passed away on 3rd June 1867.
-John Higg was interred in the family vault beneath the Methodist church in Maidenhead High Street.
+John Higgs was interred in the family vault beneath the Methodist church in Maidenhead High Street.
+The Windsor, and Eton Express reported on 8th June 1867:

 On 13th November 1886 the Slough, Eton and Windsor Observer reported: